Humbleness VS Humility: 5 Basic Differences

 Nelson Mandela

-As South Africa's first black president and born into a royal family, Nelson Mandela showed remarkable humbleness during his life.
+As South Africa's first black president and the son of a royal family, Nelson Mandela showed remarkable humility throughout his life.

 As an anti-apartheid activist, he fought against injustice.
 Even after 27 years of imprisonment, he sought reconciliation rather than revenge upon his release.
 Mandela believed in the importance of forgiveness and demonstrated and encouraged it in his deeply divided nation.